Singapore Tourist Pass vs EZ-link Card: Get Unlimited Rides on Singapore's Public Transport

-Getting around our tiny island is made easier by the the simple use of transportation cards.
+Getting around our tiny island is made easier by the simple use of transportation cards.
 But which card best suits your needs?
-We dive into the world of smart contactless cards.
+We dive into the world of smart contactless cards for Singapore's Public Transport Services.

-The Singapore public transport system is pretty decent if I do say so myself.
+The Singapore public transport system is one of the best in the world.
+Trains, buses, and light rail now connect locales from North to South, East to West.
+The latest extension to the renowned MRT system, the Thomson-East Coast Line, opens up new neighbourhoods and attractions for locals and visitors alike.
+Rest assured, you can travel across the beautiful city with absolute ease.
 What makes it easier is accessing a bus, MRT or LRT with the use of a handy card.
 The two main heavy-hitters in this category are the Singapore Tourist Pass (STP) and the EZ-link Card.

 So here you are fresh of the aviation-boat at Changi Airport.
 Which card do you get to start your Singaporean journey?
 Don’t fret, let’s break it down for you.